 Audio / Visual

-Like the other wi-fi cameras in this review, the LeFun sound capabilities don't impress earning only a 4 of 10 for sound.
+Like the other wi-fi cameras in this review, the LeFun sound capabilities don't impress.

 While you choose a video monitor so you can see your baby, it is the sound ability of the monitor that alerts you to look at the screen.
 The sound on the LeFun has a maximum decibel level of 85 dB, and we were able to hear our white noise maker no matter what setting we chose despite adjustable sensitivity and sound activation features.
 The sound is bright, and there is often an echo and breaks in audio.
 Will it work enough to wake you?
 Probably, but you may not be able to tell what is exactly going on in your baby's room.

-This LeFun has better images than our previous LeFun 720dpi test model earning a 10 of 10 for video quality.
+This LeFun has better images than the previous LeFun 720dpi.

 This camera has good images that are just as impressive at night as they are during the day.
 The color is true to life, and the crispness is good enough to see your little one breathing.
 It has a nice zoom feature so you can get close to the action and see if your baby's eyes are open or closed.